 Industry Leading CIS Contractor Solutions

 Team Construction Limited, part of the Futurelink Group, is registered with HMRC with Gross Status under the Construction Industry Scheme.
-We provide two CIS payroll solutions for workers;
+We provide two, fully compliant CIS payroll solutions for workers:

 CIS Payroll – Self-Employed Solution

-Futurelink’s CIS self-employed solution is ideal for workers that have registered with HMRC as self-employed where they have been given a 10-digit UTR number.
-Futurelink takes care of invoicing, receiving payment from the agency or company, processing the workers’ pay and deducting 20% tax in line with the Construction Industry Scheme.
-Those workers unverified are taxed at 30% until fully registered.
+Futurelink’s CIS self-employed solution is ideal for workers who have registered with HMRC as self-employed, where they have been given a 10-digit UTR number.
+Futurelink takes care of invoicing, receiving payment from the agency or company, processing the worker’s pay, and deducting 20% tax in line with CIS regulations.
+Workers who are unverified, meaning they have yet to register as self-employed with HMRC, are taxed at 30% until fully registered.

 CIS PAYE Umbrella – Employed Status

-Futurelink’s PAYE solution is ideal for workers that do not have a self-employed status or are caught by IR35.
-Under the umbrella option, the worker becomes “employed” by us, while complying fully with CIS as the company has gross status.
-Team Construction Limited, part of the Futurelink Group, deducts the relevant tax and National Insurances before paying the worker.
-No tax return is required when using this solution.
-Workers will be eligible for SSP (Statutory Sick Pay) and SMP (Statutory Maternity Pay).
-A comprehensive workplace pension scheme is also provided.
+Futurelink’s PAYE solution is ideal for workers who do not have a self-employed status or fall under IR35.
+Opting for the umbrella solution means the worker becomes “employed” by us while complying fully with CIS, as the company has gross status.
+Team Construction Limited deducts the relevant tax and NI before paying the worker, so no tax return is required when using this solution.
+Workers will be eligible for SSP (Statutory Sick Pay) and SMP (Statutory Maternity Pay), and a comprehensive workplace pension scheme is also provided.

-By utilising the services provided by the Futurelink Group, we can keep workers fully compliant with HMRC, protect the worker’s status and help to maximise their take-home pay.
+By utilising the services provided by the Futurelink Group, we can keep workers fully compliant with HMRC, protect the worker’s status, and help to maximise their net pay.

-What are the benefits of using Futurelink’s CIS payment solutions?
-We’ve broken down some of them for you below…
+What are some of the primary benefits of using Futurelink’s CIS payment solutions?

-We’ve put together some helpful information regarding CIS for you below…
+We have put together some helpful information for you regarding CIS.

-CIS applies to the majority of construction workers who are self-employed and that work within the UK (within UK territorial waters up to the 12-mile limit).
+CIS applies to the majority of construction workers who are self-employed and that work within the UK (including within UK territorial waters up to the 12-mile limit).
 However, there are some job roles associated with construction that are exempt from the scheme.
-Click here to find out what they are.

 • Site preparation

-The scheme does not apply to construction work carried outside of the UK or to those who are permanently employed by a Contractor.
-However, a business based outside the UK and carrying out construction work within the UK is within the scheme and must register accordingly.
+The scheme does not apply to construction work carried outside of the UK or to those who are permanently employed by a contractor.
+However, a business located outside the UK that conducts construction work within the UK falls within the scheme and is required to register accordingly.

-The worker must be registered with HMRC under the CIS Scheme and obtain a UTR number (Unique Taxpayer Reference).
-Once the UTR has been verified, we will deduct the following amount from the workers’ gross pay.
+The worker must be registered with HMRC under the CIS Scheme to obtain a UTR number (Unique Taxpayer Reference).
+Once the UTR has been verified, we will deduct the following amount from the worker’s gross pay.

-The deductions count as advance payments towards the subcontractor’s tax and personal National Insurance.
-Alternatively, if workers do not want deductions to be made, they can register for Gross payment status online.
+The deductions count as advance payments towards the subcontractor’s tax and personal NI.
+Alternatively, if workers do not want deductions to be made, they can register for Gross Payment Status online.

-The deadline for submitting the paper return is 31st October, if the worker submits the electronic tax return, the deadline is the 31st January.
+The deadline for submitting paper returns is 31st October within the same tax year.
+If the worker submits the electronic tax return, the deadline is the 31st January.